4a- Solved problem for matrix operations.

 Solved problem for matrix operations-parts C and D.

 Additional parts are solved, as shown in the next slide image.
-Adding Matrix A to zero and the value of adding five A matrices is equal to 5A.
-For part g, Adding C+(-c) will lead to a zero matrix.
+Adding Matrix A to zero, and the value of adding five A matrices is equal to 5A.
+For part g, adding C + (-c) yields a zero matrix.

 Solved problem for matrix operations-last parts.

-For those interested in further explorations of matrices, I recommend visiting Math is Fun.
+For those interested in further exploring matrices, I recommend visiting Math Is Fun.
 It’s a fantastic resource for understanding different types of matrices and their properties.